 Line 6, Column (a).
-Enter the U.S.-source portion of dividends that:

-- Are received from less-than-20%-owned foreign corporations and - Qualify for the 70% deduction under section 245(a).

-To qualify for the 70% deduction, the cooperative must own at least 10% of the stock of the foreign corporation by vote and value.
+Enter theU.S. - source portion of dividends that:Are received from less-than-20%-owned foreign corporations and cooperative must own at least 10% of the stock of the foreign corporation by vote and value.

+Qualify for the 70% deduction under section 245(a).
+To qualify for the 70% deduction, the